MASTER-OS/MASTERBOT/README.md

 ![](https://www.gnu.org/graphics/gplv3-or-later.png)

-LEGEND-OS
+MASTER-OS

-Poject [LEGENDBOT](https://github.com/LEGEND-OS/LEGENDBOT) is free software: you can redistribute it and/or modify
+Poject [MASTERBOT](https://github.com/MASTER-OS/MASTERBOT) is free software: you can redistribute it and/or modify

 it under the terms of the GNU General Public License as published by